PrathameshBhagat365/php-learning-journey/README.md

 - Practiced using if, else, elseif, and switch statements
 - Learned loops: for, while, and foreach
 - Made a simple login simulation using conditionals

+Day 4: Arrays and Functions
+- Learned Indexed, Associative, and Multidimensional arrays
+- Used array functions like count(), array_push(), and sort()
+- Created custom functions with parameters and return values